jorgedb98/SBI/README.md

 # 4. Tutorial
 In the following, we will present a Tutorial to run the program on three different examples.
 The output models will be discussed in section 4.
 Analysis in 5.
 Limitations in 6.

+####Disclaimer:
-__Disclaimer:__ the code lines in the following examples are provided given the fact that the user did NOT install the program.
+The code lines in the following examples are provided given the fact that the user did __not install the program__.
 This means that the commands lines here call `python3` to open the script of `complex_assembler.py`.
 When the program was installed, the commands have to be called without calling `python3` and slightly modifying the path to the example folders.
 The following example will illustrate the differences:

 __If program NOT installed:__
 ```
-python3 complex_assembler.py -i ../examples/example_1/1gzx -o ../examples/example_1/output_withstech -s ../examples/example_1/stech_ex1.txt -f -v
+python3 complex_assembler.py -i ../examples/example_1/1gzx -o ../examples/example_1/output_withstech \
+-s ../examples/example_1/stech_ex1.txt -f -v
 ```
 __If program installed:__
 ```
-complex_assembler.py -i examples/example_1/1gzx -o examples/example_1/output_withstech -s examples/example_1/stech_ex1.txt -f -v
+complex_assembler.py -i examples/example_1/1gzx -o examples/example_1/output_withstech \
+-s examples/example_1/stech_ex1.txt -f -v
 ```

 ## 4.1.
 Protein-Protein Complex: 1gzx
 As the first simple example for a protein-protein macrocomplex, we will present the heteromer [1gzx](https://www.rcsb.org/structure/1GZX).
-It is a heamoglobin consisting of four chains as it can be seen in the following figure.
+It is a hemoglobin consisting of four chains as it can be seen in the following figure.

 <img src="./img/1gzx_assembly.png" alt="pdb1gz" width="300"/>
 __Figure 1:__ _1gzx 3D structure from pdb database, colored by chains_